Pais Movement

-Pais Movement is headquartered in Arlington, Texas, U.S.A.
+The Pais Movement is a global non-denominational Christian non-profit organization founded in 1992 that focuses on missionary work targeted at schools, communities and businesses.
+Initially known as the Pais Project, its founder, Paul Clayton Gibbs, established the organization in Manchester, United Kingdom.
+The Pais Project was renamed the Pais Movement after international expansion.
+The Pais Movement is currently headquartered in Arlington, Texas, United States.

 History

 Pais GB

-Established 1992.
-In 1992, as a result of connections that were made with various local schools and Sharon Church, Moston, Manchester where Gibbs was based, the first Pais team was initiated.
-The team consisted of four apprentices who taught lessons and led assemblies, primarily to students from 11–16 years old.
+In 1992, as a result of connections that were made with various local schools and Sharon Church, the first Pais team was initiated in Moston, Manchester where Gibbs was based.
+The team consisted of four apprentices who taught lessons and led assemblies, primarily for students aged 11–16 years old.

-As the Pais Project grew, it offered a professional training program and as more applications were received from prospective apprentices, the Pais Project extended across England until in 2000 it pioneered its first team in Northern Ireland.
-In 2009 it moved its headquarters from Manchester to Burnley where Pais GB is currently based at Life Church, Burnley.
-In 2018, Pais Great Britain was renamed as Pais United Kingdom.
+In 2009, it moved its headquarters from Manchester to Burnley where Pais GB is currently based at Life Church, Burnley.
+Pais Great Britain was renamed as Pais United Kingdom in 2018.

 Pais Ireland

-Established 2000.
-In 2000 Pais started its first team based in Belfast.
-Due to being well received and its non-denominational stance, it enabled the teams to establish a rapport with both Protestant and Roman Catholic schools and youth groups.
-Their aim was to bring unity within the communities employing a relational approach.
-In 2010 Pais teams started to work in Cork.
+In 2000, Pais started its first team based in Belfast.
+In 2010, Pais teams started to work in Cork.
 Pais Ireland currently has its headquarters in Portrush.

 Pais USA

-Established 2002.
-In 2002 the first Pais nation outside of Europe was established.
+In 2002, the first Pais nation outside of Europe was established.
 Pais USA received a special endorsement from Max Lucado, an American best-selling author, writer, and preacher.
 Pais USA is based in Arlington, Texas with various teams working in schools and youth groups throughout the country.

 Pais Germany

-Established 2003.
-A wide range of opportunities arose for Pais Germany following the “PISA shock” when German schools were criticized for their comparatively poor performance in relation to their global counterparts.
-Pais Germany has a unique relationship with the German government.
-The government fully supports the organization and a year spent as a Pais apprentice is considered as a Voluntary social year.
+Pais Germany has a unique relationship with the German government wherein the government fully supports the organization.
+For instance, a year spent as a Pais apprentice is considered as a Voluntary Social Year.
 Pais Germany headquarters are in Neumünster.

 Pais Global

-Established 2005.
-In October 2005, following Gibbs's relocation to the US, the organization had grown to such an extent that a specialist team was launched as a resource center for the worldwide Pais Teams.
+In October 2005, following Gibbs's relocation to the US, the organization launched a resource center for the worldwide Pais Teams.
 The headquarters are in Arlington, Texas.

 Pais Ghana

-Established 2008.
 In 2008 the Pais Project extended into Africa.
 Apprentices mainly work in schools in the capital city of Ghana although teams have also partnered with local churches, hospitals, and orphanages in the neighboring rural areas.
 Pais Ghana headquarters are in Accra.

 Pais Brazil

-Established 2012.
-In 2012 Pais began in South America, working alongside the local church in the schools and heavily populated urban slums known as 'favelas’.
+In 2012, Pais began in South America, working alongside the local church in the schools and heavily populated favelas.
 Pais Brazil has its headquarters in Natal, Rio Grande do Norte.

 Pais India

-Established 2013.
 Pais India was established in 2013 by an Indian Pais apprentice who had trained for two years with Pais GB.
 He returned to India in July 2013 and started Pais India with various colleagues, reaching schools and campuses surrounding Chennai.